 Since taking over as Director of Athletics at Campbell University in July 2011, Bob Roller has led a department that has reached new heights in academics, facility construction, fund raising and competition.

-Campbell athletes have also donated more than 9200 hours in community service around the Buies Creek area over the past two academic years.
+Campbell athletes have also donated more than 18,000 hours in community service around the Buies Creek area over the past five academic years.

 Introduced on July 20, 2011 as the fourth A.D. of Campbell’s Division I era (since 1977-78), Roller joined the Fighting Camel staff after spending more than 11 years as Director of Athletics at Samford University.
 While at the Birmingham, Ala., school, he oversaw one of the most exciting periods of growth in the history of Samford athletics.

 During his tenure at Samford, the entire facilities landscape of the campus was transformed.
 New athletics venues were built for men’s and women’s basketball, volleyball, baseball, tennis, soccer, track and field and a football field house and strength and conditioning center were funded and constructed.

 Roller arrived at Samford in 1997 to direct the Samford Athletic Foundation.
 During his first two years, the foundation saw record growth in individual and corporate donations to the university’s athletics programs.
 Roller held that position until May 1999, when then-President Thomas E. Corts named him to the top position within the athletics department.